Reach & Teach: Educational Opportunities

 A private party at Windswept Hill Farm, co-sponsored by Black Fashion Week, revealed the man’s suit and five-piece woman’s ensemble to the farm and fashion audience.
 Then the two garments were on display at Windswept Hill Farm for the 2019 tour before a busy week at Black Fashion Week events and their ultimate destination: the runway of the 25th Anniversary Gala of Textile Center on Oct.
 21, 2019.

-2019 Inugural Sock Project
+2019 Inaugural Sock Project

 In 2019 we created our inaugural sock project.
 100 lbs of wool and alpaca fiber was processed at Rach-Al-Paca Mill in Hastings, MN, and then knit into socks by a 100-year-old antique machine at Northland Woolens in Nelson, MN.
 Because they are 80% wool and alpaca farm-raised in Minnesota, they were the first wearable fashion garment to qualify for the Minnesota Grown label.
 Even more special is the decision by Minnesota Grown to partner with us and give us a grant for the label and information posters.
-The Inugural project was displayed at Minnesota Grown’s 2019 Minnesota State Fair Booth.
+The Inaugural project was displayed at Minnesota Grown’s 2019 Minnesota State Fair Booth.

 Ag in the Classroom